 - HFile is allocated to 1 region

-- HFiles store the rows as sorted KeyValues on disk.
+- HFiles store the rows in sorted by KeyValues on disk.

 - When the MemStore accumulates data more than its limit, the entire sorted set is written to a new HFile in HDFS.